 How to Open Old Microsoft Money Data Files in Newer Versions

-If you have Microsoft Money backups from older versions of the software—especially those from versions prior to Microsoft Money 2005—recovering the data from the backup files may prove difficult.
-Restoring a backup data file created in an earlier version of Microsoft Money with a more recent version usually encounters problems due to changes in data file structure which often occur between versions.
+If you have Microsoft Money backups from older versions of the software—especially versions before Microsoft Money 2005—recovering the data from the backup files may prove difficult.
+Using a more recent version of Microsoft Money to restore a backup data file created in an earlier version of the software usually encounters problems, due to changes in data file structure between versions.

 Even though you cannot directly restore the backup file from the old version of Microsoft Money, you can open and convert the original data files.

 You can recognize Microsoft Money data files by the ".mny" extension at the end of the file.
 Depending on the settings of your computer, the file extension may not be immediately visible, but the extension is still there.
 You can usually find out the file extension by right-clicking the file and choosing "properties."

 Unless you specifically changed the save location in your Microsoft Money settings, the program saves data files by default in the "My Documents" folder on your Windows computer.

 If you are still having trouble locating your Microsoft Money data files, you can perform a Windows search for ".mny," which will bring up any files using that extension.

 Once you locate your Microsoft Money data files, follow these steps to convert them:

 - Copy the Microsoft Money data files from your old computer to removable media, like an external hard drive, a USB thumb drive, or a CD.